-What are Grunions and Why Do They Come Ashore in San Diego?
+What Are Grunion and Why Do They Come Ashore?

 The California grunion (Leuresthes tenuis) are small silvery fish about five to six inches long and found only along the coast of southern California and northern Baja California.
 Unlike other fish, grunion come out of the water completely to lay their eggs in the wet sand of the beach.
 From March through September, one of the most remarkable life cycles in the sea is completed when the California grunion comes ashore to spawn along San Diego's beaches.